rtCamp/ps-analysis-tool-wiki/Example-Analysis-Scenarios.md

 Thanks to the third-party cookie set by [domain C &#10548;](https://domain-ccc.com/), both domain A and domain B can recognize and maintain the user's logged-in state seamlessly.
 The user does not have to log in again on domain B, as the SSO service on domain C confirms their status through the third-party cookie.

 However, when third-party cookies are blocked, the behavior changes.
-When the user first visits domain A and logs in, the domain C cannot set a third-party cookie.
+When the user first visits domain A and logs in, domain C cannot set a third-party cookie.
 Consequently, when the user transitions to domain B, the site won't recognize the user's logged-in status as the third-party cookie is absent.
 This absence disrupts the seamless cross-domain login experience previously facilitated by third-party cookies.

-The following sequence diagram depicts this behavior third-party cookies are enabled:
+The following sequence diagram depicts this behavior when third-party cookies are enabled:

 ```mermaid
 sequenceDiagram